Geraint Thomas and Egan Bernal on the final podium of the Tour de France (Photo: Yuzuru SUNADA)

-The race will then spend some time in the west of the country with some tricky climbing stages, before travelling down to the first high mountain range of the race in the Pyrenees.
+The race will then move south-westward after some tricky climbing stages, travelling down towards the first proper high mountain range of the race, the Pyrenees.

-The 2020 Tour will then work it’s way from the east coast and through the centre of the country, before taking on climbs in the Jura, Alps and Vosges mountains, with a final time trial up to the top La Planche des Belles Filles.
+The 2020 Tour will then transition to the west coast and work it’s through the centre of the country, before taking on climbs in the Jura, Alps and Vosges mountains, with a final time trial up to the top La Planche des Belles Filles.

 The race will then take to its traditional finish in Paris along the Champs-Élysées.

 This year’s edition will eight mountain stages with four summit finishes, nine flat stages, three hilly stages and one TT.

 The standard classifications and jerseys will once again feature: yellow jersey for the overall classification, polka-dots for the mountains classification, green for the points classification and white for the best young rider classification.